Purp1eW0lf/HackTheBoxWriteups/README.md

 Retired machines are free to pursue in their own folder above, with no password.
 Download the PDF, as it renders slowly and weirdly on the Github viewer.

 ## Active Machines
 Active machines are downloadable PDFs, locked with passwords.
+Click on the PDF you wamt and download it to your computer.
-With each active box, I state the required password below you will need to unlock it, so please keep an eye out for this.
+With each active box, I state the required password you will need to unlock it when prompted after you open it on your computer, so please keep an eye out for this.

 ### Monteverde
 Password protected with Administrator's password that you recieve at the end of the box